lenesk/sokolova.dk/README.md

 <a class="btn" href="private-danish-language-lessons-online-in-zoom">Private lessons at all levels according to the Common European Framework of Reference for Languages</a>

 <a class="btn" href="online-group-classes-levels-and-duration">Online group classes (6-10 students)</a>

+<a class="btn" href="current-courses-for-sign-up">Sign up for group courses in August-November 2020</a>

 ## Blog
    Prepare for the Studieprøven exam